Elnimo-00/Pin-sensor-prediction-webapp/README.md

 Disclaimer / Research Context

 This tool is intended for research, educational, and experimental purposes only.
 The effectiveness of side-channel PIN inference depends on numerous factors including sensor quality, device hardware, user behavior, and environmental noise.
 Real-world applicability may vary significantly.
-Use responsibly and with caution.

 Getting Started — Installation & Usage